snhobbs/DetectiveBuckPasser/README.md

 # DetectiveBuckPasser
-## Available At The Famous Site: eatabattery.com:7000 On Telnet
+## Available At The Famous Site: eatabattery.com:7000 On Telnet and eatabattery.com/buckpasser

 Text Adventure Game
 <p>